Monitor any webpage for changes — via API.

 Yes.
 Every webhook is signed with an HMAC using your monitor’s secret.
 We retry up to 6 times with exponential backoff and dead-letter anything that still fails.

-5 monitors, no credit card, no time limit.
+5 monitors, the full extraction loop, signed webhooks no credit card, no time limit.